markwk/ts4health/slides/slides.md

 ::: notes

 While obviously a larger data set would be better, since our goal was to understand **within-individual variablity**, a sample set of a few individuals was enough for our current investigative purposes.
+It allowed us to look at differences between individuals and compare the modeling and other tests.

 :::